 Frequently Asked Questions

 Both teams have the exact same program.
 They practice together and play in the same tournaments but will sometimes split into opposite ends to build chemistry with teammates for game day.

 We tend to have between 18 and 20 field players and 2 goalkeepers per team.

-- Each age group (both teams) will have either JoAnn Yusko, Lorraine Beers or Jessica Lake as their head coach, supported by 3 coaches who are current college players and/or recent alumna of the club program.
+- Each age group (both teams) will have either JoAnn Yusko, Lorraine Beers, and Jessica Lake as their head coach, supported by 3 to 4 coaches who are current college players and/or recent alumna of the club program.